usc-isi-i2/kgtk/docs/transform/compact.md

 ## Overview

 The expand command copies its input file to its output file, compacting repeated items into `|` lists.
+Compact is intended to operate on KGTK node files or on the additional columns of KGTK denormalized edge files.
+It should not be used to compact the `node2` column of a KGTK edge file.

 ### Key Columns